react-static/react-static/examples/graphql-request/README.md

-# React-Static - Basic Example
+# React-Static - GraphQL Example

-This example is the most basic version of react-static available.
-It includes:
+This example is based on the most basic version of react-static available, and adds:
-- Babel
-- CSS imports
-- Image imports
-- File imports
-- Automatic Routing

-To get started, run `react-static create` and use the `basic` template.
+- Getting data during build time using `graphql-request`